Fusion-Lightguns/Fusion-Light-Gun/README.md

 # Whats this ?

-     A simple open source  Infared 5 button Light gun.
+     A simple open source  Infared 4 or 6 button Light gun.
+(5 or 7 including calibrate)

-     Made from a nerf or premade gun shell, using Fusion Phaser parts
+     Made from a nerf or premade gun shell, using Fusion Phaser parts/code

 # Whats a Fusion Phaser?